-The following table shows a breakdown of TMR's risk bearing capital under the SST into its key components for the current and the previous reporting period.
-Overall, risk bearing capital stays stable between previous and current reporting period which is driven by two offsetting effects.
-On the one hand, market consistent value of assets minus liabilities reduces driven by 2017 financial results, on the other hand, and consequently the dividend amount payable which is shown under deductions is lower for the current year as compared to the previous year.
-The risk bearing capital results from the market consistent valuation as described in sections V and VI.
+The following table shows a breakdown of the Company's risk bearing capital under the SST into its key components for the current and the previous reporting period.
+Overall, risk bearing capital decreases compared to last year.
+The positive impact on the market consistent value of assets minus liabilities from the 2018 financial result is more than offset by a pre-closing dividend (deduction) of USD 419.3 million which has been agreed and paid as part of the acquisition.
+The risk bearing capital results from the market consistent valuation as described in sections VI.
+The Company does not hold any supplementary capital.
+For further details please refer to section VIII.
+B. below.

-Risk bearing capital key components USD '000 Previous Year - SST 2017 As of 31 December 2016 Current Year - SST 2018 As of 31 December 2017
+Risk bearing capital key components USD '000 Previous Year - SST 2018 As of 31 December 2017 Current Year - SST 2019 As of 31 December 2018

-Market-consistent value of assets minus total from best estimate liabilities plus market-consistent value of other liabilities 1,363,379 1,261,600
+Market-consistent value of assets minus total from best estimate liabilities plus market-consistent value of other liabilities 1,261,600 1,362,334

-Deductions (105,661) (4,665)
+Deductions (4,665) (419,316)

 Supplementary capital -

-Risk bearing capital 1,257,718 1,256,935
+Risk bearing capital 1,256,935 943,018